moribots/turtle_nav/README.md

 ![locpic](media/mapping.png)

-Below is a gif (sped up 8x) of the map being executed.
+Below is a gif (sped up 4x) of the map being executed with a failure condition near the end (rotate recovery movements).

 ![locgif](media/mapping.gif)